Plan ahead to make your vote count

 Your vote is important.
 Make it count.
 Please plan ahead.

-Leslie Holloway, of Jefferson City, is the Senior Director of Regulatory Affairs for the Missouri Farm Bureau, the state's largest farm organization.
+Leslie Holloway is senior director of regulatory affairs for Missouri Farm Bureau, the state's largest farm organization.

 Be the first to know